stevemckinney/iamsteve/data/blog/00113-enhancing-horizontal-scrolling-with-flickity-js.md

 date: "2016-02-09T07:30:00+00:00"
 lastmod: "2018-09-05T11:17:24+00:00"
 summary: "I first wrote a tutorial little while back on horizontal scrolling navigation, with the intention of accommodating only mobile devices.
 As with every device I have come across, the usability of horizontal scrolling areas is good."
-metadesc: How to add flickity.js to already horizontal scrolling areas.
+metadesc: "How to add flickity.js to already horizontal scrolling areas.
 Using flickity we can provide enhancement for Windows users."
 theme: "#fffcf4"
 tags: ["Code"]
 categories: ["Code"]